<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 If You Have a Few Hours

 • Purge your closet.
-As you transition your seasonal wardrobe pieces, take the extra time to purge unworn clothes from your collection.
+As you transition your seasonal wardrobe pieces, take extra time to purge unworn clothes from your collection.
 If you didn't wear it all winter, odds are you'll never wear it again.
 Split them into three (or more piles) and have bins or bags ready:

 • Store for next year